Business value of continuous delivery

 Business KPIs when mapped to pipelines also help us calculate the RoI (return on investment) of pipelines.
 Leadership teams use these metrics to understand possible areas of improvement and to plan for budget.

-Embark on your CD journey
+Embark on your journey

 On a related note